-Twice a year, our volunteer coordinators in the United States send us report about how our sponsorship program is working at their school, which often times comes are poignant and emotional thank you’s directed to our sponsors for all they do.
+Twice a year, our volunteer coordinators in the United States send us reports about how our sponsorship program is working at their schools, which often times comes as poignant and emotional thank you letters directed to our sponsors for all they do.

-Hear from Anne Marie at Alleghany High School about how important our program is for her kids in the rural part of North Carolina where she lives and just how far donations go towards making a difference in this edition of Stories of Hope.
+Today, we want to share with you a note from Anne Marie at Alleghany High School about how important our program is for her kids in the rural part of North Carolina where she lives and just how far donations go towards making a difference in their lives, in this edition of Stories of Hope.

-All our Children Incorporated students have their instructional fees paid, and school pictures and yearbooks are purchased for each student.
+“Thanks to their sponsors, all our Children Incorporated students have their instructional fees paid, and school pictures and yearbooks are purchased for each student.
 All our seniors also have their cap and gown paid for with Children Incorporated funds.
-This year, a few weeks after school started, each student was allowed to pick out and purchase school gear (such as t-shirts, sweatshirts, jogging pants, toboggans, etc.).
-In early December, each of our students received a fresh box of fruit containing apples, pears, and oranges, and the fruit that was not picked up by the families was then delivered to their houses by myself and my assistant, Rhonda.
+This year, a few weeks after school started, each student was allowed to pick out and purchase school gear (such as t-shirts, sweatshirts, jogging pants, hats, boots, etc.).
+In early December, each of our students received a fresh box of fruit containing apples, pears, and oranges that was then delivered to their houses by myself and my assistant, Rhonda.”

 Our Children Incorporated students know to ask us for anything they may need.
 Funds have been used to purchase hygiene supplies, clothes, shoes, coats, blankets, school supplies, and more.
 Many of our students would not have the things that they need if it were not for Children Incorporated sponsors.
 We cannot not say enough thank-yous for all you do for our students.”